 4. Make Your Luggage Work For You

 For example: Is an open-top overstuffed everyday diaper bag REALLY the best choice to fly with?
 I found a sturdy, roomy, closed-top diaper-bag substitute worked much better.
-(I like Samsonite’s boarding bags
+(In my experience, a bag like the Travelpro Maxlite Duffel works best for this purpose.)

 Or are you looking to minimize how many trips you have to make from the car to the house after a long road trip?
 Consider a large, open-top, sturdy canvas tote bag